 My digital principles

-I believe that strong, well-reasoned and logical decisions create successful digital communications.
-To achieve success means demonstrably understanding your audience, and your goals.
+I believe that strong, well-reasoned and logical decisions hold the key to successful digital communications.
+To achieve success means to have demonstrably understood your audience, and their goals.
 Digital is a journey which evolves and changes over time to adapt to new technologies and discoveries.

-Below are some of the guiding principles I’ve developed to ensure continued success and high quality work across the digital activities projects I’ve been involved in.
+Below are some of the guiding principles I’ve developed to ensure continued success and high-quality work across the digital activities projects I’m involved in.

 We’re all digital natives now, living our lives online.
 In our own way we all know why a digital product or service is good, bad or indifferent.
 There’s no reason why digital can’t be in the DNA of nearly all organisational goals or priorities; the key to achieving this lies in understanding objectives and adapting to changing scenarios.